Jewish Family Loses Legal Battle To Recover Painting Stolen By Nazis

 A Jewish family has lost a 15-year legal battle to recover a painting stolen by Nazis during World War II.

-The family traded the painting for their freedom.
+The family traded the painting for freedom.
 Lilly Cassirer was never able to access the money, which was in a blocked account.
 She spent years trying to find the painting before she died in 1962.

-The family never saw the painting again — until, in 1999, a friend of her grandson Claude Cassirer found it hanging in a Madrid museum.
+The family never saw the painting again — until, in 1999, a friend of Lilly Cassirer's grandson Claude Cassirer found it hanging in a Madrid museum.
 Thus began a decades-long quest to retrieve the painting, now valued in the tens of millions of dollars.

 This week, with the ruling of a federal judge in San Diego, that quest has come to an end.
 The painting passed through so many hands between the Nazis and the Thyssen-Bornemisza Collection, the judge said, that there's no way the museum could have known it was stolen — nor any reason to be suspect of its lineage.